gregstoll/stateElectionMap/README.md

 This is a map showing US election results by state.
 It is written in React + TypeScript.

+Uses the [usStateMap](https://github.com/gregstoll/usStateMap) React component for displaying the map.

-The map is available at https://gregstoll.com/stateElectionMap - check it out!
+See the map in action at https://gregstoll.com/stateElectionMap